Freshwater Weekly Fishing Report Week of May 29, 2024

 Joe Pool

 FAIR.
-Water slightly stained; 75 degrees; 4.34 feet above pool.
+Water slightly stained; 75 degrees; 2.97 feet above pool.
+Inclement weather has kept anglers off the water, but fishing patterns should remain similar.
 Bass can be found shallow in the flooded brush caught with your favorite soft plastic.
 Crappie are on the brush piles and in the grass edges on minnows or crappie jigs.
 Bream are shallow in the flooded brush.
 The water is clearing but is still muddy in some areas.
 Report by Gilbert Miller, GTB Outdoors.

 Lake O' the Pines

 GOOD.
-Water stained; 71 degrees; 3.21 feet above pool.
+Water stained; 75 degrees; 2.35 feet above pool.
 Crappie are good in 15-25 feet of water on brush with minnows or jigs.
 Catfish are excellent 2-6 feet of water cut bait or worms.
 Report by Marty Thomas, Lake O’ the Pines Crappie Fishing.
 Bass are good with catches up to 8 pounds flipping into flooded bushes with creature baits.
 Report by Mike Stroman, R & R Marine.
+Bass are good on points and brush piles with jigs, Texas rigged worms, or dropshot.
+North of State Highway 155 bridge in the grass with buzz baits, whopper ploppers or chatterbait.

 Lavon